Skip to Content

 2. Enjoy The Beach

 The beach is top of the list of things to do in Brighton with kids.
-It is always extra special going to the beach with kids if you do not near live the coast or are on a day trip from London.
-It certainly feels like a tonic and kids absolutely love the beach!
+It is always extra special going to the beach with kids if you do not live near the coast or are on a day trip from London.

 Things to do in Brighton with Kids

-The perks of having a stoned beach in Brighton is all of the interesting shells and variety of stones on the beach itself.
+The perks of having a stoned beach in Brighton are all of the interesting shells and variety of stones on the beach itself.
 If you have some eagle eyes – keep a look out for some pretty beach glass!

-There are so many great places to eat in Brighton with kids – however nothing beats bringing a picnic to the beach and kicking back watching the waves.
+There are so many great places to eat in Brighton with kids – however, nothing beats bringing a picnic to the beach and kicking back watching the waves.

-The promenade along the beach is interesting for the whole family, whether its the little beach huts or decorative boats.
-Dotted along the promenade are lots of small cafes and pubs, as well as independent stores which sell crafts, art, toys and books.
+Dotted along the promenade are lots of small cafes and pubs, as well as independent stores that sell crafts, art, toys, and books.
 They always make for an interesting peek.

-There is also Kings Road playground along Brighton beach for kids, where you can sit and relax on a bench with a takeaway coffee if that is your thing, while the little ones run wild taking in all the sea air.
-This playground has a wee paddling pool that is sure to keep little ones entertained in the warmer months.
+There is also Kings Road playground along Brighton Beach for kids, where you can sit and relax on a bench with a takeaway coffee if that is your thing, while the little ones run wild taking in all the sea air.

-Another bonus of going to the beach in Brighton with kids is the fresh sea air is sure to reset you all and tucker the kids out, meaning they will get a great nights sleep.
+Another bonus of going to the beach in Brighton with kids is the fresh sea air is sure to reset you all and tucker the kids out, meaning they will get a great night’s sleep.

 This picnic set is the perfect accompaniment for your day on the beach!